ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/08-hash-table-implementation.md

 Second, we cannot use the same resize operation as normal dynamic arrays, that is, to simply copy over values from the old to the same position in the new array.
-But this does not work, because the *compression* function depends on the array size.
+This does not work, because the *compression* function depends on the array size.
 Therefore we have to recalculate the table index before we add them to the new array.
 Easiest is to simply reuse the `add` operation above, like this: